Westoning: Post Dissolution of the Monasteries/Reformation

 Henry VIII summoned a later La Zouche as lord of the manor in 1533 to show on what (e.g. annual) service his ancestors held the manor.
 He proved that the manor was and always had been held of the king by great serjeanty, accordingly paid £4 for relief from the next services due.
 In 1542 the la Zouche family surrendered the estate to the Crown in exchange for a Royal one in Derbyshire and Henry had it attached to the Royal Honor of Ampthill.

-Around 1555 Mary I of England granted Westoning Manor to Mary Curzon.
+Around 1555 Mary I granted Westoning Manor to Mary Curzon.
 She married Sir George Fermor, and the manor descended in their family to Sir Hatton Fermor and then Sir William Fermor, colonel of horse for the King in the Civil War.
 On the restoration his title was restored, afterwards succeeded by his son who represented Northampton and became Baron Leominster, in turn whose son inherited Westoning in 1711 and became Earl of Pomfret or Pontefract in 1722.

 In the 17th century Westoning was inhabited by the wandering religious man, and an early Baptist forefather John Bunyan, who wrote The Pilgrim's Progress; he was arrested on 12 November 1660 shortly after the restricted religious rights introduced on the Restoration of the Monarchy for preaching privately in Lower Samsell in the village.

 John Everitt purchased the manor in 1767, whose son of the same name was knighted, another of the same name held it until he died in 1836, after which his executors sold the property to Reverend J. W. C. Campion in whose family it remained until Major Coventry Campion died in 1903 to be purchased from his widow, later Mrs Blyth-King, by the Spensley family.